 Some web browsers provide settings that allow you to control or reject cookies or to alert you when a cookie is placed on your computer.
 The procedure for managing cookies is slightly different for each internet browser.
 You can check the specific steps in your particular browser help menu.
 You also may be able to reset device identifiers by activating the appropriate setting on your mobile device.
 The procedure for managing device identifiers is slightly different for each device.
 You can check the specific steps in the help or settings menu of your particular device.

 , How Google uses information from sites or apps that use our services – Privacy & Terms – Google

 , Safeguarding your data - Analytics Help (google.com)

 .
 You will be given an option to block or allow analytics cookies the first time you log in to the platform.
 You can change your cookie settings when you are on the platform at any time by visiting the privacy page on the settings menu.
 Alternatively, to block Google Analytics Cookies generally you can download the Google Analytics opt-out browser add-on at https://tools.google.com/dlpage/gaoptout

 What happens if I disable all cookies?

 The changes you make to your cookie preferences may make browsing our Platform a less satisfying experience.
-In some cases, for example in relation to sign-in authentication, you may even find yourself unable to use all or part of the Platform.
+In some cases, for example in relation to sign-in authentication, you will find yourself unable to use our Platform.